loda-lang/loda-rust/readme.md

 # Mining using LODA-RUST

-Please instead use [Christian Krause's LODA miner](https://loda-lang.org/mining/), it's better.
+Please instead use [Christian Krause's c++ LODA miner](https://github.com/loda-lang/loda-cpp), it's better.

 The LODA-RUST miner is experimental, and not yet as good.